stoplightio/spectral/README.md

 ## 🏁 Help Others Utilize Spectral

-If you're using Spectral for an interesting use case, create a pull request or [contact us](mailto:growth@stoplight.io) for a case study.
+If you're using Spectral for an interesting use case, [contact us](mailto:growth@stoplight.io) for a case study.
+We'll add it to a list here.
 Spread the goodness 🎉

 ## 👏 Contributing